Blog

 Education is supposed to widen opportunity.
 When guardrails fail, it becomes debt, servicing complexity, policy whiplash, and a long-term squeeze carried mostly by the household.

 One small action: Ask: What is the safest default for borrowers here?
-Do: check whether the default path is actually the lowest-harm one.
+Do: check whether the default path is the lowest-harm one.
 Share: send one plain-language explanation of a safer repayment or disclosure rule to another borrower.

 Big Costs | 2026-03-12 | E4E